 Adjust your feeding regime

 Feeding your horse a meal with a high starch or sugar content late in the day might contribute to sweating during the night.
-Thus, a simple change of diet or feeding regime can quickly solve the problem.
+Thus, a simple diet or feeding regime change can quickly solve the problem.

 How To Cool A Horse Down Quickly After Exercise